leinefran/higher_level_programming/0x01-python-if_else_loops_functions/README.md

 ---
 File|Task
 ---|---
-0-run | a Shell script that runs a Python script 1-run_inline | a Shell script that runs Python code 2-print.py | a Python script that prints exactly "Programming is like building a multilingual puzzle, followed by a new line 3-print_number.py | print the integer stored in the variable number, followed by Battery street, followed by a new line 4-print_float.py | print the float stored in the variable number with a precision of 2 digits 5-print_string.py | print 3 times a string stored in the variable str, followed by its first 9 characters 6-concat.py | print Welcome to Holberton School!
-7-edges.py |
-8-concat_edges.py | print object-oriented programming with Python, followed by a new line 9-easter_egg.py | a Python script that prints “The Zen of Python”, by TimPeters, followed by a new line 10-check_cycle.c | a function in C that checks if a singly linked list has a cycle in it lists.h | the header file
+0-positive_or_negative.py | assign a random signed number to the variable number each time it is executed 1-last_digit.py | assign a random signed number to the variable number each time it is executed 2-print_alphabet.py | prints the alphabet, in lowercase, not followed by a new line 3-print_alphabt.py | prints the alphabet - except the letter q and e -, in lowercase, not followed by a new line 4-print_hexa.py | prints all numbers from 0 to 98 in decimal and in hexadecimal 5-print_comb2.py | prints numbers from 0 to 99 6-print_comb3.py | prints all possible different combinations of two digits 7-islower.py | a function that checks for lowercase characters 8-uppercase.py | prints a string in uppercase followed by a new line 9-print_last_digit.py | prints the last digit of a number 10-add.py | adds two integers and returns the result 11-pow.py | computes a to the power of b and return the value 12-fizzbuzz.py | prints the numbers from 1 to 100 separated by a space 13-insert_number.c | inserts a number into a sorted singly linked list lists.h | header file

 ## Author
 Leine Valente